pklausler/guitartheory/fourstring.md

 So the VI is the near neighbor *below* the I.  The near neighbor *above* the I is the III, which is found by raising the root (`C` in CM7) to become the seventh (`D` in E-7).
 Specifically, CM7's `1573` at `C-G-B-E` (`8-10-9-9-x-x`) becomes E-7's `7351` at `D-G-B-E` (`10-10-9-9-x-x`).

+The VII and the II can be reached by using the same voicing and just dropping down or raising up the tones of I by a fret or two, so they also count as "near neighbors".
 ## Other Neighbors
 We can change the I to a VII or III by moving a single voice down or up (respectively).
 The IV and the V are also nearby, by applying the same move twice.